 Life’s too short to be in a job you’re not happy in.
-With enough focus and attention, anyone can create a career that they love.
+With enough focus and proactive action, anyone can create a career that they love.

 You don’t need to know exactly where you want to end up before you start – you just need to know that you want more and be willing to take steps to make it happen.